-The decrease in investments was mainly due to take up of share in the net loss of an associate amounting to P199.0 million and the unrealized foreign exchange loss related to foreign equity investment of P42.8 million.
+The decrease in investments and advances was mainly due to collection of advances from the associates amounting to P109.7 million offset by the unrealized foreign exchange gain related to foreign equity investment of P12.4 million.
+Share in the equity loss of the associates amounted to P86.6 million.